forax/loom-fiber/README.md

 ## What is a continuation and what is a fiber

-A Continuation is a stack of function calls that can be stopped at some point (with yield) and restarted afterward (with run).
+A Continuation is a stack of function calls that can be stopped and store in the heap at some point (with yield) and restarted afterward (with run).

-A Fiber is a continuation that runs on a thread pool (java.util.concurrent.Executor) so unlike a continuation, a fiber doesn't run on the same thread as the code that execute it.
-Unlike an usual executor, when a fiber do a blocking call (on IO, lock, condition, sleep, etc) it doesn't block the underlying thread, the fiber is stopped and another one can be scheduled on the same thread.
-When the result of the blocking call arrived, the fiber is restarted on an available thread of the thread pool (not necessary the one that as run the fiber previously).

-The go-routine of golang are fibers.
+A continuation has no scheduler, so you have to write your own.

+A Fiber is a continuation that interacts well with the Java API.
+Fibers are scheduled on a thread pool (java.util.concurrent.Executor) so the execution of the code of a fiber can be carried by multiple worker threads (The go-routine of golang are fibers.).
+Blocking calls (IO, java.util.concurrent.lock, condition, sleep, etc) supports fibers so instead of blocking the fiber yield and will be restarted when the data will be available.

 ## Examples using the project Loom